We provide downloadable documents such as user manuals, product datasheet, product brochures, product leaflets, etc.

-In this regard, the New Rock HX4G/MX8G VoIP gateway, which is a pioneer in the IPv6 capability (subject to upgrade to designated versions), can fully support IPv6 protocols with respect to operator IMS access, SIP basic call, TLS encryption, and TR069 remote management.
-Users can at their own discretion select the IPv4 or IPv6 connection based on their network environment.
+New Rock HX4G/MX8G analog VoIP gateway, which is a pioneer in the IPv6 capability (subject to upgrade to designated versions), can fully support IPv6 protocols with respect to operator IMS access, SIP basic call, TLS encryption, and TR069 remote management.
+Users can select the IPv4 or IPv6 connection based on their network environment.

-As illustrated, the New Rock VoIP gateway supports access to both IPv4 and IPv6 networks.
+The New Rock MX series VoIP gateway supports access to both IPv4 and IPv6 networks.
 If the operator’s IP/IMS server is IPv4, the gateway allows direct access to the SIP network without any configuration.
-If the server is IPv6, the gateway need only set the SIP audio transmission mode as IPv6.
+If the server is IPv6, the gateway needs only set the SIP audio transmission mode as IPv6.

 -Existing audio services will not be affected during the smooth transition to the IPv6 network.

 -Existing network structure and users’ habits remain the same.